 Everybody has that, and spirituality and religion are totally different.
 In religion, you're going to obey a certain god and a set of rules, and then the clergy get involved in it, whereas in spirituality, you're just trying to discover a certain aspect of yourself. [inaudible 00:35:36].
 Yeah, so you ...
 Yeah.

 Do you think all of Taoism is deriving to that ...
 Taoist thought.
 Is that driving to that reality, being present for the individual practising .

 Dan Reid: (35:54)

-Oh yeah, because you got to be present no matter which aspect of the Dao you practise, including semen retention.
+Oh yeah, because you got to be present no matter which aspect of the Tao you practise, including semen retention.
 If you're not present, you're going to go out of control, and it's all over.
 Cooking.
-If you don't pay attention, you're not present, you're not going to get the flavours just perfect, just right, and so, in the spiritual tradition of Daoism, you're just trying to be present in your basic nature, your basic state, which is not something you can really describe, but you can experience it.
+If you don't pay attention, you're not present, you're not going to get the flavours just perfect, just right, and so, in the spiritual tradition of Taoism, you're just trying to be present in your basic nature, your basic state, which is not something you can really describe, but you can experience it.

 Which is then the, I guess, the leading intent behind, say, qigong practise or a tea ceremony.
 Is that correct?

 Dan Reid: (36:47)